Nathan5471/Draw-Chat/README.md

 Right now you can only have one on one messages and there is real time updating (kinda broken).

+## Known Issues

+Currently when you send a message it will appear as sent like 3 or 4 times on both sides.
+This can be fixed by refreshing the page.

 ## Technologies

 For the frontend I used React, Tailwind CSS, TypeScript, and Vite.
 The backend uses Express, TypeScript, and PostgreSQL as the database.
 For the real time communication I used Socket.IO.